kkaraoglan/ML_Wear_Loss_Prediction_Composite_Materials/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# Wear Loss Prediction Using MLP with Early Stopping
+# Wear Loss Prediction Using DMLP with Early Stopping

 This project demonstrates the use of a Multilayer Perceptron (MLP) neural network for predicting wear loss under different load conditions during training.
 It uses early stopping to prevent overfitting and to improve the model's generalization capabilities.